What is Pony School for 6 – 10 Year Olds?

 (Continue below the photo gallery for more information)

-The purpose of Pony School for the 4 – 12 year old age range is to give kids a safe introduction to equestrian activities using play, peer experiences and supportive coaching.
+Pony School is for children in the 6 – 10 year old age range.
+The purpose of this class is to give kids a safe introduction to equestrian activities using play, peer experiences and supportive coaching.

 This age group isn’t instructed on how to control the pony, we leave that to the coaches.
 We want the kids to learn how to manage themselves, and experience how they affect the ponies.
 Ponies are not machines and we are here to raise the next generation of equestrians to understand horses should have a voice in how they are treated, and have a right to express themselves.
 We want the kids to experience what an equine truly is, and learn to behave and work with them based on hippology and equine learning theory.